Bilo jednom u Hrvatskoj: Split – Stari plac

-Bilo jednom u Hrvatskoj: Split – Stari plac (Once upon a time in Croatia: Split – Stari plac) is a live concert album by the Croatian band Thompson, led by singer Marko Perkovic.
+Bilo jednom u Hrvatskoj: Split – Stari plac (Once upon a time in Croatia: Split – Stari plac) is a live concert album by the Croatian rock singer-songwriter Marko Perković Thompson.
 It was released in December 2007, nearly a year after the in-studio album of the same name.

 The album was recorded at the band's concert in Split in front of over 25,000 people.